Intelligence Network & Secure Platform for Evidence Correlation and TransferMore Information

 Leveraging and integrating existing research outputs that are currently attempting to address the main challenges of modern digital forensics, INSPECTr will develop a multi-jurisdictional platform for digital forensics and intelligence gathering

 Utilising a high-tech approach to solving high-tech crime with final developed platform made freely available to all LEAs, a platform that supports digital forensics evidence capture and unified federated analysis at both national and international level, iteratively designed and tested under guidance from LEA partners.

 The platform will incorporate privacy and ethics by design principles and take into consideration national and international legislation

-INSPECTr intends to reduce the complexity and the costs in law enforcement agencies and related actors to use leading edge analytical tools proportionally and in line with relevant legislation (including fundamental rights), with extended options for multi-level and cross-border collaboration for both reactive and preventive policing and facilitate the detection/prediction of cybercrime operations/trends
+INSPECTr intends to reduce the complexity and the costs in law enforcement agencies by providing cutting-edge analytical tools, proportionally and in line with relevant legislation (including fundamental rights).
+The platform will provide extended options for multi-level and cross-border collaboration, facilitating reactive and preventive policing through the detection and prediction of cybercrime operations/trends.

 The EU funded INSPECTr project will integrate a range of high-tech approaches including Big Data analytics, cognitive machine learning and blockchain technologies into a shared intelligence platform improving digital and forensic capabilities whilst reducing complexity and cost of cross-border collaboration

 +353 1 716 2934